Jump To Section

 Getting Help for a Significant Rat Problem

-While one rogue rat may be easier to capture with one of the DIY methods listed above, it won’t be as effective as a home or building overrun with them.
+While one rogue rat may be easier to capture with one of the DIY methods listed above, it won’t be as effective for a home or building that is overrun with them.
+Even the best rat trap around might barely make a dent in an infestation.
 Once rats find an entry and food source, they will make your home their new place to squat.
 They will also bring all their friends and family members who need a place to call home.
+Have you seen Ratatouille?

-Since there are health and safety issues, it’s best to bring in a professional pest control company for assistance.
+Since there are health and safety concerns, it’s always best to bring us in for assistance when it comes to a rat problem.
 We can help you understand rat behavior and employ effective trap designs that can get the problem under control.
 We also allow you to monitor and adjust things to obtain optimal results.

 The most valuable service we offer our clients is peace of mind.
 We find entry points that you might not even consider, making it easier to eliminate the problem.
 When you seal off those accessible spots, you’ll notice that your problem diminishes.
 If you need assistance with a rat or mouse problem, give us a call and let us help.